 AAAE Women in Aviation Scholarship

 The Women in Aviation Scholarship was established to support the educational pursuits of outstanding female students enrolled in aviation programs.
-Since 2015, the AAAE Foundation has raised over $1.2 million and created a total of six Women in Aviation Scholarships, each with an annual $5,000 award.
+Since 2015, the AAAE Foundation has raised over $1.4 million and created a total of seven Women in Aviation Scholarships, each with an annual $5,000 award.

 Learn More: